 Georgina Walker-Barton commissioned Edmund Blacket in 1880 to design St John The Evangelist Church.
 Georgina mainly financed the construction of the church and established a small school nearby which is still standing.
 The reflection of religious philanthropy is an important theme in Lithgow with five other churches in the area being privately funded.

 The Church was built on part of James Walker's original Wallerawang station and was to be used as the Wallerawang Estate Chapel and a 'union' or public dual-denomination church: by both the Presbyterian and Anglican denominations in memory of James Walker, his wife and Georgina's husband Edwin Barton.

-The builder George Donald of Lithgow was a mayor of Lithgow and responsible for the best stone buildings of the late Victorian period in the area.
+Donald was responsible for the best stone buildings of the late Victorian period in the area.
 The foundation stone was laid in 1880 by Bishop Frederic Barker D.D.

 Knowing Edmund Blacket's great success since 1843 in both Sydney and Australia for harmonising religious desires for austerity/simplicity with High Anglican richness, detail and iconography, Georgina ensured a magnificent opening ceremony in 1881, officiated by various dual denominational clerics.
 Furthermore she granted in perpetuity the land to St Johns to be a parish Church for Presbyterians and Anglicans.

 In 1952 the Church was formally given to the Presbyterian and Anglican churches.
 The Presbyterian Minister from Bowenfels was conducting regular Sunday services but the local Anglican Parish has not used the church regularly since the early 1980s.

 Sometime during 2001 the Church's insurance company ordered the property to be locked and fenced after an engineer's report revealed serious cracking in the bell tower that could be dangerous to people within the grounds.
 At this stage the Church was no longer used for regular church services.